Mayanwolfe/Supabase_CRUD/README.md

 4. In Supabase, navigate to Project Settings -> API.
 Copy the project URL and the public anon API key.
 5. In VSCode, use create-react-app to create your React app.
 (Don't forget to cd into the project.)
 6. Create a .env file at the root of the project and put your URL and API keys there.
 Look inside supabaseClient.js for the variable format.
+(Note: you don't need to install dotenv to use environment vars in ReactJS.)
+7. install Supabase using this command: npm install @supabase/supabase-js
+8. Have fun building!

 # Getting Started with Create React App